"If punk was about getting rid of hippies, then I’m getting rid of grunge!"

 Regional accents, a new upbeat form of rock, records which sold in their millions.
 The cultural movement of Britpop (in its key timespan of 1993–1997), is responsible for some of music's most triumphant scenes, fondly remembered by many who grew up alongside its rise.

 Britpop's pop culture dominance came at a turning point for 90s music, a reaction to the emotional, riff heavy sound of 'grunge', Britpop was equally as guitar driven, but a more lighthearted aesthetic, relatable songwriting and infectious nostalgia.
-The genre's longevity and impact continues to be felt, as this summer, two of the most popular Britpop bands of the 1990s are set to reunite after more than a decade for massive live shows, Blur performing two sold-out concerts at the 90,000 capacity Wembley Stadium in July (+ a brand new album), and Pulp headlining outdoor shows and festivals across the country from May.
+The genre's longevity and impact continues to be felt, as this summer, two of the most popular Britpop bands of the 1990s are set to reunite after more than a decade for massive live shows, Blur performing two sold-out concerts at the 90,000 capacity Wembley Stadium July 2024 (+ a brand new album), Pulp headlining outdoor shows and festivals across the country in May 2024, and Oasis finally reuniting Summer 2025.

 Whilst the feel good nature of the genre continues to resonate, our reflection of the Britpop days is not all sunshine and roses, with today's musical landscape very much evolved from spotlighting 'identifiably English' music from 'the boys in the band'.